KakaposCanFly/CS340_Project_Step5/README.md

 Once the qthreads.sql database is setup, run `npm install` and `node main.js {port number}` on flipX, and use the URL: `https://flipX.engr.oregonstate.edu:{port number}` to open with the webpage.

-The READ and CREATE functionalities are implemented on all entity pages.